Block encoding of matrix product operators: Applications

 \section{Applications}

 This section demonstrates how our block encoding technique can be applied to specific Hamiltonians.
-As a first example, we consider the Ising and Heisenberg Hamiltonians, which have a relatively simple MPO representation.

-Then, we consider the case where a sum of Pauli strings can be rearranged in a tensor product of sums of local Pauli operators.
-For this system, we get an extremely simple MPO representation and a practical advantage compared to LCU.
-We also chose this system to perform an eigenstate filtering procedure through an entire QET circuit.
+As a first example, we consider the Ising and Heisenberg Hamiltonians, which have a relatively simple MPO representation and a slightly modified version of the XY model with exponentially decaying potential, where we notice a computational speed-up compared to the use of LCU.
+Then, we briefly comment on the case of a spinless one-dimensional Fermi-Hubbard Hamiltonian as a simple example of a fermionic system.
+Finally, we consider the case where a sum of Pauli strings can be rearranged in a tensor product of sums of local Pauli operators.
+We also perform an eigenstate filtering procedure for this system through a complete QET circuit.

+In appendix~\ref{appendix_p_success}, we report a numerical analysis regarding the post-selection success probabilities for the physical systems considered in this section, comparing both MPO and LCU block encodings.

+It's worth mentioning that even if each of these examples shows a constant virtual bond dimension $\chi$, this is not the most general case.
+As a matter of fact, $\chi$'s scaling w.r.t the system size $L$ can vary based on the problem considered.
+Still, the analysis in section~\ref{sec_cost_analysis} can be applied in every circumstance.